-This section covers everything from the various sources of finance for small businesses through to the different ways you might choose to finance your enterprise.
-Our expert guide offers you the foundations you need to understand, utilise and plan for finance without all the complicated jargon, difficult-to-understand information and legalese.
-We provide guidance on a variety of different topics and bust the myths surrounding small business finance to ensure you’re getting the most for your money.
+This section covers everything from the various sources of small business finance, through to the different ways to finance your enterprise.
+Our expert guide provides the foundation you need to understand, utilise and plan for finance without all the complicated jargon, difficult-to-understand information, and legalese.
+We provide guidance on a variety of different topics, and bust the myths surrounding small business finance, to ensure you’re getting the most for your money.

-This article takes a look at the range of different sources available to small businesses for the purposes of finance , including the most common methods of funding such as banks, lenders and the government, in addition to a range of other alternative methods of finance that you may be considering for your business.
-We dive into the various differences between each form of funding, from online crowdfunding to credit unions, and offer insight into what, exactly, would be a good fit for your business.
+This article takes a look at the best small business finance , including the most common methods of funding such as banks, lenders and the government, as well as a range of alternative methods of finance that you may be considering for your business.
+We dive into the various differences between each form of funding, from online crowdfunding to credit unions, and offer insight into what would be a good fit for your business.

 The purpose of this article is to provide you with a little extra knowledge surrounding the different forms of small business finance available.
-By comparing and contrasting the services offered in a simple and clear way, it’s easier to see what source of finance for small businesses is the best fit for your specific needs.
+By comparing and contrasting the services offered in a simple and clear way, it’s easier to see what source of small business finance is the best fit for your specific needs.
 Every business is different, so one-size-fits-all certainly isn’t the best approach when it comes to meeting your financial needs.
-Other sources of finance covered include alternative finance lenders, supermarkets, peer-2-peer lenders, merchant cash advance companies, online-only lenders, and even lending through friends or family.
+Other sources of finance covered include alternative finance lenders, supermarkets, peer-to-peer lenders, merchant cash advance companies, online-only lenders, and even lending through friends or family.

 Click through to find out more about the different sources of finance available to small businesses, and to figure out which is the right choice for you.